lucidworks/solr/solr/modules/external-files/README.md

 # Design

-The External Files Module design can be broken down into four main areas: **handing external files**, **handling of the index**, **loading of external files** and **caching of external files**.
+The External Files Module design can be broken down into four main areas: **handling of external files**, **handling of the index**, **loading of external files** and **caching of external files**.

 ## Handling of External Files